Transmission medium: Types

-One of the most common physical medias used in networking is copper wire.
+One of the most common physical medium used in networking is copper wire.
 Copper wire to carry signals to long distances using relatively low amounts of power.
 The unshielded twisted pair (UTP) is eight strands of copper wire, organized into four pairs.

 Guided media

 Twisted pair

 Twisted pair cabling is a type of wiring in which two conductors of a single circuit are twisted together for the purposes of improving electromagnetic compatibility.
 Compared to a single conductor or an untwisted balanced pair, a twisted pair reduces electromagnetic radiation from the pair and crosstalk between neighboring pairs and improves rejection of external electromagnetic interference.
 It was invented by Alexander Graham Bell.

 Coaxial cable

 Coaxial cable, or coax (pronounced /'koʊ.æks/) is a type of electrical cable that has an inner conductor surrounded by a tubular insulating layer, surrounded by a tubular conducting shield.
 Many coaxial cables also have an insulating outer sheath or jacket.
 The term coaxial comes from the inner conductor and the outer shield sharing a geometric axis.
 Coaxial cable was invented by English physicist, engineer, and mathematician Oliver Heaviside, who patented the design in 1880.